Roseworthy College: Establishment

 Roseworthy College was the result of an initiative to develop a model farm.
 The idea was that the college would be an extension of the University of Adelaide and would be run by a Professor of Agriculture.
 The connection with the University was dropped and in 1882 John D. Custance took up the directorship and in 1883 the college's Main Building was completed.
 Custance may have been an effective manager but antagonized powerful politicians, and was sacked.
-In 1887, William Lowrie was appointed principal.
+In 1887, William Lowrie was appointed principal, but he resigned in 1901 after being criticised in the Parliament.
 Walter Richard Birks (1886–1960), principal from 1927 to 1932, was a distinguished college alumnus but was forced to resign after students' dissatisfaction culminated in strike action.

 In 1936, a full-time Diploma of Oenology was offered.
 It was taught by Alan R. Hickinbotham and John L. Williams.
-Another early lecturer was John Fornachon, who did research in bacterial spoilage of fortified wines.
+Another early lecturer was John Fornachon, who did research on bacterial spoilage of fortified wines.
 Later, Bryce Rankine ran the course.

-Research undertaken at the College included use of fertilisers in dryland cropping and a wheat breeding program, the released varieties all bearing the name of a bladed weapon.
-The graduates of the three faculties – Agriculture, Oenology and Natural Resources – were well regarded and winemaking students were drawn from throughout Australia and New Zealand.
+Research undertaken at the College included the use of fertilisers in dryland cropping and a wheat breeding program, each of their released varieties bearing the name of a bladed weapon.
+The graduates of the three faculties – Agriculture, Oenology and Natural Resources – were well regarded, and winemaking students were drawn from throughout Australia and New Zealand.

 Centenary

 In 1983, the college's centenary publication explained: "The College encompasses approximately 1,200 hectares of land, most of which is used as a teaching and demonstration farm.
 There are about 500 hectares sown to wheat, barley, oats, oilseed and medic crops, with 10 hectares of orchard, vineyard and vegetable garden.
-The farm also carries sheep, Poll Shorthorn beef cattle, Jersey and Friesian dairy cattle, pigs, poultry, and representative range of both light and heavy horses, and some Angora goats ...
+The farm also carries sheep, Poll Shorthorn beef cattle, Jersey and Friesian dairy cattle, pigs, poultry, and a representative range of both light and heavy horses, and some Angora goats ...
 Roseworthy also has a teaching winery (which includes a distillery) of 150 tonnes production capacity ...
 The College produces a range of table wines, sherries, ports and brandies."

 Roseworthy Old Collegians Association

 Roseworthy Old Collegians Association Incorporated (ROCA) is a University of Adelaide Alumni focused on the Roseworthy Campus.
-ROCA was created in 1898 and has provided an on-going bond for the many thousands of people who have been associated with the Campus since Roseworthy was established as Australia's first agricultural college in 1883.
+ROCA was created in 1898 and has provided an ongoing bond for the many thousands of people who have been associated with the Campus since Roseworthy was established as Australia's first agricultural college in 1883.
 It boasts a membership of around 2000 life members and represents one of the bigger groups of the Adelaide University Alumni.
 ROCA's purpose has always been to promote the interests of the Roseworthy Campus.
 Its members are very proud of Roseworthy's history and the contribution of its people to society.
-ROCA acts as a guardian of the traditions of the Campus, and provides a link between Old Collegians and the Campus.
+ROCA acts as a guardian of the traditions of the Campus and provides a link between Old Collegians and the Campus.